context

 • Current Member, Whitman Walker Foundation Board

-• Member, Year Up (NCR) Board of Directors
+• Former Member, Year Up (NCR) Board of Directors

 • Pro-bono service, Samaritan Inns, The Partnership for a Drug-Free America, HEROES, Inc., March of Dimes, and Girl Scouts of the Nation’s Capital